WXMA

-WXMA (102.3 FM) is a commercial radio station in Louisville, Kentucky.
-It is owned by Connoisseur Media and broadcasts an adult contemporary radio format known as "102.3 The Rose".
-For part of November and December, WXMA switches to Christmas music.
-In the evening, it carries the nationally syndicated call-in and dedication show Delilah from Premiere Networks.
-The radio studios and offices are on South 4th Street in Downtown Louisville.
+WXMA (102.3 FM) is a commercial radio station licensed to Louisville, Kentucky, United States.
+It is owned by Connoisseur Media and broadcasts an adult contemporary format known as "102.3 The Rose".
+The studios and offices are located on South 4th Street in Downtown Louisville.

-WXMA is a Class A station with an effective radiated power (ERP) of 6,000 watts.
-The transmitter site is atop The 800 Apartments building, a few blocks from the studios.
+WXMA's transmitter is sited atop The 800 Apartments building, a few blocks from the studios.